naavis/roboto-demo/README.md

 Demo compo entry for Skrolli Party 2017, programmed in Sharp LR35902 assembly for the original Game Boy (DMG).

+The demo running on real Game Boy hardware can be seen on [YouTube](https://youtu.be/WmMDLpUQ0oU).

 How to assemble
 ---------------